 If completing elearning the course fee is $50, for face to face courses rates are set by instructors and more information can be found in the course calendar.

 Blended - self-paced eLearning plus a half-day follow-up face-to-face session

 |The face-to-face course can be delivered as either a 2-day training package or separately as 4-5 modules.||OR||The Blended course involves an eLearning component which is self-paced and takes about 6-8 hours to complete, plus a half-day follow-up face-to-face session, which should be completed within 3 months after completing eLearning.|

 |To find a course see below:||Directly enrol online.|

 All course participants receive a copy of the Standard MHFA Manual, a supplementary MHFA booklet for nursing students and a Certificate of Completion.

 MHFA does not centrally coordinate the face-to-face courses.
 Check with your university to see if they are offering the course.
 Instructors also advertise their courses at our course calendar.

 Participants who complete this training are eligible to complete an online Accreditation Assessment in order to receive a Mental Health First Aider Certificate of Accreditation valid for 3 years.
 Learn more here.

-This course is part of an initiative, funded by the Australian Government Department of Health until 31st March 2017, that aims to train frontline community workers to better identify and respond to the needs of people at risk of suicide.
+This course is part of an initiative, originally funded by the Australian Government Department of Health that aimed to train frontline community workers to better identify and respond to the needs of people at risk of suicide.
 More info on the DoH website here.